Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Common Side Effects

-- Nausea — typically resolves with food
+- Nausea — typically resolves if you take it with food.

 Who Should Avoid Magnesium Supplements

-- Bowel obstruction — contraindicated
+- Bowel obstruction — definitely contraindicated.

 Drug Interactions

-- Diuretics — some increase magnesium retention
+- Diuretics — some actually increase magnesium retention.

-- Muscle relaxants — may enhance effects
+- Muscle relaxants — it may enhance their effects.

 When to See a Doctor

-- Experiencing severe diarrhea or vomiting
+- If you’re experiencing severe diarrhea or vomiting.

-- Taking medications that interact with magnesium
+- If you’re currently taking medications that interact with magnesium.

-- Have kidney or heart conditions
+- If you have kidney or heart conditions.

 Frequently Asked Questions